Calendar-App/calendar/README.md

 <br>

-I built this calendar app together with two other DevMountain grads from my class for a startup in Arizona.
+We built this calendar app for a startup in Arizona.
 The company deals with timeshares to a property and needed a way for customers to select weeks of the year.

 <br>